Nevenall/svelte-app/docs/design.md

 the service-worker only really needs to load the app in the background, though it might not even need to do that because we'll have a solid app package pre-compiled.

 So, initial request.

+## 10.1.2019

+need universal redirects to index.html for deep linking. that's a per host thing and pretty easy. we'll need to work on the actual routing. either internal, or from the outside where we get a url. doesn't have to be very tricky.

+but does have to work client side.

+there is a service worker based router. https://github.com/berstend/service-worker-router

+doesn't even have to be in sw context. we can use it to handle various requests.
+And then raise an event which the page component can react to.

+`var p = new UrlPattern('*(#:header)')`

+we can match anchors like thus.